 Often, U.S. citizens abroad forget – or are unable – to contact their friends and families on a regular basis due to time differences, busy schedules, lack of cell phone coverage, irregular access to email, or difficulty making international phone calls.
 In most cases, worried friends and family members eventually hear from the person, although it may take several days for the person to respond.

-It is a good idea to discuss communication plans with friends and relatives before they travel; agree on how frequently they’ll be in touch and whether it will be by phone or email.
+It is a good idea to discuss communication plans with friends and relatives before they travel; agree on how frequently they will be in touch and whether it will be by phone or email or SMS.
 Make sure they leave contact information and, when possible, a copy of their itinerary.
-These details will also help us to try to locate them for you if it becomes necessary.
+These details will also help us to try to contact them for you, if it becomes necessary.